joeybelans/webDisco/README.md

 ```
 Installation
 ---------------------------------------------------
-webDisco was tested on Ubuntu 12.04 and OSX Mavericks
+webDisco was tested on Ubuntu 14.04, Kali 1.0.9 and OS X Mavericks
 Requires wkhtmltoimage, which is part of the wkhtmltopdf package (http://wkhtmltopdf.org/)
 ----------- OSX -----------------------------------
 OSX Deps: pip install -U -r requirements.txt